CALIFORNIA STATE LIBRARY PARK PASSES

 Our passes cannot be put on hold; Solano County Library branch passes can.

-Pass must be picked up and returned to the Benicia Public Library Public Service Desk.
+Pass must be picked up and returned to the Benicia Public Library Customer Service Desk.

 Hang the pass in your front window, green side showing out the window.